 (A) The number of complaints received by the Commission during each of the preceding 5 calendar years, for each of the following categories:

-(i) Complaints alleging a violation that a consumer received a call in violation of subsection (b) or (c).
+(i) Complaints alleging a violation of subsection (b) or (c).

-(ii) Complaints alleging a violation that a consumer received a call in violation of the standards prescribed under subsection (d).
+(ii) Complaints alleging a violation of the standards prescribed under subsection (d).

-(iii) Complaints alleging a violation that a consumer received a call in connection with which misleading or inaccurate caller identification information was transmitted in violation of subsection (e).
+(iii) Complaints alleging a violation of subsection (e).

 (B) The number of citations issued by the Commission pursuant to section 503(b) of this title during the preceding calendar year to enforce subsection (d), and details of each such citation.